tobiawolaju/The-Intern/README.md

 It acts as your **eyes, ears, and hands** when you're away.

-Instead of interacting only with APIs or isolated software environments, The Intern interacts directly with **real desktop applications through their graphical interfaces**, just like a human user.
+Instead of interacting only with APIs or isolated environments, The Intern interacts directly with **desktop applications through their graphical interfaces**, just like a human user.

 You give it **high-level instructions**, and it will: